ogobrecht/apex-plugin-dhtmlx-gantt/README.md

 Please use for all comments and discussions the [issues functionality on GitHub][4].

+### 0.8.0 (2017-11-xx) Work in progress

+- New language Persian: Thanks to meysam khashie for the translation and to ask for including it into the plugin

 ### 0.7.0 (2017-08-02)

 - New option: It is now possible to load the needed files for up to 12 extension like tooltips and other stuff - check out also the help in the attributes of a Gantt region - thanks to github.com/ShantveerS to show me this missing feature